Hayley Cropper: Casting

-Personality and identity
+Characterisation and identity

 What's on TV describes the character as quiet, and kind-hearted.
 For a short period of time, after the actor took a one-year break from the show, the producers decided to change her ways.
 After a brief period of resettlement, she resumed her more familiar temperament of being generally supportive and friendly to the other characters.

-Character development
+Development

 Relationships

-Hayley's only romantic relationship was with Roy Cropper.
+Hayley's only romantic relationship is with Roy.
 The characters were first friends and they started a relationship, until Hayley revealed her past history.
 Roy initially rejected her, but missed their friendship and three months later, followed her to Amsterdam where she was living on a houseboat, recuperating from her surgery.
 He persuaded her that they should work on their relationship, and as a result, she returned to Weatherfield where she became a machinist in Mike Baldwin's (Johnny Briggs) lingerie factory, Underworld.

 Roy later proposed to Hayley at a fancy-dress disco on St. Valentine's Day 1999.
 At that time, they could not legally marry, since Hayley was still seen as a male in the eyes of the law.
 Eventually, they found a female vicar who would help them, and they were united in a blessing ceremony held in Roy's Rolls on 23 April 1999.
 As a wedding present to Roy, Hayley officially changed her name by deed poll to Hayley Anne Cropper.

 Since the passing of the Gender Recognition Act 2004 in UK law, it has been possible for transgender people to change their birth certificates and marry legally.
 In 2010, following a discussion of the ramifications of their not being legally married, Roy and Hayley decided to make it official.
 It was revealed that Hayley had applied for, and received, her new birth certificate, and so, after some disagreements about the cost and motives for marriage, the plans were made for the wedding.
 The couple finally married on 30 August 2010 at a stately home in Cheshire, and almost everyone but the bride arrived by steam train.

 Their relationship was tested by various storylines including Tracy Barlow's (Kate Ford) deceit, Hayley's secret son and Hayley's absence from the street.
 Briefly, upon her return, there was a difficult situation where she had developed a crush on one of her co-workers in Africa (further reading below).
 They eventually worked out their differences.